franzbu/EnhancedSpaces.spoon/README.md

 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default: { '1', '2', '3' }\nstartmSpace = '2', -- default: 2\n})" >> ~/.hammerspoon/init.lua
 ```

 Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go.
-All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.
+All you see for now is a new icon in your menu bar indicating your current mSpace, so let's find out how you can interact with your new mSpaces.

 ## Menu
-You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever needs to be done by means of a menu - even more so at the beginning when the muscle memory regarding the new hotkeys might not be at full steam yet.
+You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever needs to be done by means of a menu - even more so at the beginning, when the muscle memory regarding the new hotkeys might not be at full steam yet.

 EnhancedSpaces' menu can be used to switch to another mSpace with or without moving a window along, to swap windows, to get a window from another mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).